 International First-Year Students must submit the following to be considered for admission:

-- Official transcripts and translations in English ➪
+- Official High School Transcripts and translations in English

 Your application is considered complete when we receive all of your supporting documents.
 Only then will we review and consider your application for admission.